fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 This was an extremely fast fly-through of using test doubles and mocks.
-If you want to use mocks in your testing, I encourage you to read up on unittest.mock in the standard library documentation,^6 and about pytest-mock at pypi.python.org.^7
+If you want to use mocks in your testing, I encourage you to read up on unittest.mock in the standard library documentation, and about pytest-mock at pypi.python.org.

 ### tox: Testing Multiple Configurations